ni/labview-open-source/docs/governance/v2025.6/interface/GOVERNANCE-CHANGELOG.md

 ---

-## 📅 2025-05-31 – Structural Sync for Meeting Policy
+## 📅 2025-05-31 – Naming and Brand Usage Policy Added

-**File Updated:** `MEETING-POLICY.md`
+**File Updated:** `PROGRAM-GUIDE.md`

-**Change Type:** Format alignment only — no content altered

-**Details:**
-- Applied hierarchical numeric structure (`§X.Y.Z`) to all sections
-- Supports future drift detection and governance diffs
-- Matches internal contributor-first meeting model (no policy logic changed)
+- Added §4.3 “Naming and Brand Reference Guidelines”
+- Clarifies when community contributors may use “LabVIEW” or “TestStand” in package names
+- Establishes permissive default with attribution safeguard

 **Method:**
-Manual copy-paste to GitHub from internal structured version
+Prompted by real contributor inquiry (Juan Jose Hasbun Wood)

 **Drift Resolution:**
 Confirmed as aligned with internal source-of-truth after sync recheck